 AWNINGS ON THESE DOWNTOWN BUILDINGS PROVIDE SHADE FOR PEDESTRIANS, LARGE STOREFRONT WINDOWS AND UPPER STORIES.
 Library of Congress

 PORCHES PROVIDE SHELTERED OUTDOOR LIVING SPACE, MAXIMIZE CROSS VENTILATION, AND SHADE EXTERIOR WALLS AND WINDOWS.
-Library of Congress

 THESE ROWHOUSES HAVE PORCHES, SHUTTERS, AND MASONRY WALLS, ALL OF WHICH IMPROVE PERFORMANCE AND ENERGY-EFFICIENCY.
 Library of Congress

 II.
 PLANNING A GREEN RETROFIT